 If you’re a “big picture” person, there are lots of tools that can help you with the flipping process.
 You can use software to develop a timeline, prepare a cost estimate, manage expenses, track orders and deliveries, and even to list your property once it’s ready for sale.
 But when it comes to hiring contractors, you’ll have to rely on gut instinct, reviews, recommendations, and your ability to judge people.

 Dealing with the variety of trades, subcontractors and suppliers, building inspectors and officials requires the concentration of a juggler and the patience of a parent with teenagers.

-- What is your experience and how much remodeling have you done?
+1. What is your experience and how much remodeling have you done?